 - To lay the foundations for future study

 Year 1 and Year 2 children have a regular 1 hour lesson of modern foreign language a week, which focuses on the basics in a fun and engaging way, in order to ensure progression and skills development.
-The lesson is taught by a specialist French teacher, in order to help them understand the basics.

 All of our children are taught to know and understand how to:

 - Work in pairs and groups, and communicate in French